Kavach (train protection system): Confirmatory trials

 On 4 March 2022, a high-profile live demonstration of Kavach was conducted between Gullaguda and Chitgidda railway stations in Secunderabad Division.
 Indian Railway minister Ashwini Vaishnaw was travelling in one locomotive travelling in one direction, while Vinay Kumar Tripathi, chairman and CEO of Indian Railway was travelling in another locomotive on the opposite direction on the same track while Kavach was operational.
-It successfully detected that both locomotives were on the same track and responded by automatically applying the brakes on both trains, thus averting an impending collision.
+It detected that both locomotives were on the same track and responded by automatically applying the brakes on both trains, thus averting an impending collision.

 On 16 February 2024, another trial of the system was carried out in the Agra Division.
 At 9:30 am, the trial commenced between Mathura and Palwal.
 Till 2 in the afternoon, the entire exercise was repeated in both up and down directions.
 The trial was done on an eight-car Vande Bharat train.
 During the trial, the Vande Bharat was travelling at s speed of 160 kmph and the system could stop the train 10 m before the red signal without the loco pilot applying brakes.
 A similar test will soon be carried out with the 16-coach Vande Bharat.

 In March 2024, Italian certification and inspection service provider Italcertifer S.p.A. conducted a four-day independent safety assessment trial of the Kavach system installed between Mathura and Palwal section in the Agra Division, under the supervision of Kush Gupta, Deputy Chief Signal and Telecommunication Engineer of NCR.
 The assessment began on March 19 and concluded on March 23.
 Multiple trials were conducted using a special trial train consisting of a WAP-5 locomotive and 10 LHB coaches at speeds ranging from 130 to 160 Kmph.